Ida Sahmie

 Night Chant Dancers on a polychrome tile

 Ida Sahmie was born into a traditional Dineh family near Pine Springs, AZ in 1960.
-As in many traditional Dineh families, Ida's mother and grandmother began instructing her in how to weave at an early age.
-By her late teens Ida had decided she didn't have the patience it took to be a serious weaver.
+Her mother and grandmother began instructing her in how to weave at an early age but by her late teens, Ida had decided she didn't have the patience it took to be a serious weaver.

-In her mid 20s, Ida met and married Andrew "Louie" Sahmie, a Hopi.
-She went against tradition and moved to the Hopi reservation after the wedding.
-Her mother-in-law was Priscilla Namingha, a great-granddaughter of Nampeyo of Hano and a well-known potter in her own right.
-Ida was almost spellbound in watching Priscilla making pottery and Priscilla encouraged her to work with the clay herself.
-They worked together for several years before Ida realized she needed to come up with her own design library, a portfolio based on her Dineh heritage.
-A lot of the designs she uses are based on ancient Dineh sand-painting designs.
-As sacred images, they must be pictured exactly.
-Some even require that Ida have a Night Chant ceremony performed before she starts painting in order to make it safe to depict the figures.
+In her mid 20s, she met and married Andrew "Louie" Sahmie, a Hopi.
+She went against tradition and moved to his home after the wedding.
+Her mother-in-law was Priscilla Namingha, a great-granddaughter of Nampeyo of Hano and a well-known potter.
+Ida said she was spellbound watching Priscilla make pottery.
+Then Priscilla encouraged her to put her hands in the clay herself.
+They worked together for several years before Ida realized she needed to develop her own designs.
+Most of the designs she uses now are based on ancient Dineh sand-paintings.
+As sacred images, they must be rendered exactly.
+Some even require that Ida have a Night Chant ceremony performed before she starts painting.
+Otherwise, it's not safe.

-Ida's pots are created of Dineh clay, using Hopi techniques and Dineh designs.
-Bruce McGee of the Indian Art Gallery at the historic Keams Canyon Trading Post was the pottery dealer who jump-started Ida's pottery career.
-Ida was driving Priscilla to the Trading Post to sell her pottery one day when Priscilla suggested she bring some of her own to sell.
-Bruce bought most of Ida's pieces and asked for more.
+Ida was driving Priscilla to the Keams Canyon Trading Post to sell her pottery one day when Priscilla suggested she bring along some of her own.
+Bruce McGee, of the Indian Art Gallery, bought most of Ida's pieces and asked for more.

 100 West San Francisco Street, Santa Fe, New Mexico 87501